Here’s why answering these two questions is important:

 Key Point: Reconciliation is not the same as rebuilding your marriage.
 Like horse and carriage, they go together, but they are two separate things.
 Reconciliation comes first.
 Rebuilding your marriage comes next.
 Unfortunately, one of the biggest mistakes couples make is that they fail to reconcile properly before attempting to rebuild.
 This is like putting the cart before the horse.

 So, how do you have a successful reconciliation?
 Coming up next are some key insights to point you in the right direction.
+(Let’s start by better understanding exactly what reconciliation is.)

 What is reconciliation?

-Reconciliation means: To put back together, to reunite that which is apart.
+Reconciliation Means: To put back together, to reunite that which is apart.
 It’s the restoration of what was lost.
 This implies that: (a) what is lost can be retrieved; (b) what is separated can be reassembled; and (c) what is broken can be repaired.
 In other words, if reconciliation were a computer program, it would be the one that takes your relationship back to a “restore” point after it crashes.
 When reconciliation efforts are successful, it makes both partners feel that it’s safe enough to begin again.

 Reconciliation is a process, not an event.
 Moving back into the house or back into the bedroom, making love again, taking a trip, or buying jewelry is not reconciliation.
 Reconciliation is a process of restoring and repairing the boundaries within the marriage over a period of time.